Table of Contents

 The Key Elements of a Cyber Incident Response Plan

-Let’s have a look at some of the key elements a comprehensive plan should include.
+Let’s look at some of the key elements a comprehensive plan should include.
 As always, note that some of these won’t apply to your business if you’re a smaller company, whereas some larger businesses might even need a more complex plan of action.

 Identifying the source of the breach: Once you realize that your system has been breached, the first thing you need to do is to find out where the attack originated.
 Conduct a thorough investigation to identify the computer or network where the attack started.

 Containing the breach and limiting additional damage: Computer viruses spread quickly and your security experts should do their best to isolate the infected devices and keep the damage as localized as possible.

 Assessing the scope of damage: When you are certain that the breach is under control, it is time to examine your entire system and gauge the severity of the situation.
 The extent of damage will give you a clearer picture of what was affected by the breach and what your following actions should be.